Porchiung B. Chou

-Dr. Chou’s current research focuses on the applications of game theory, including coalition and network formation, to different areas in economics and management, including global and local public good provisions, international environmental agreements, global environmental problems and policy, knowledge sharing between and among firms and nations, water resource management, green technology innovation and sharing, financial network formation and regulation, auditing and its regulation, and the formation and identification of housing bubbles
+Dr. Chou’s current research focuses on the applications of game theory, including coalition and network formation, to different areas in economics and management, including global and local public good provisions, international environmental agreements, global environmental problems and policy, knowledge sharing between and among firms and nations, water resource management, green technology innovation and sharing, financial network formation and regulation, auditing and its regulation, the formation and identification of housing bubbles, and entrepreneurship and innovation.

 Honors & Awards

 - The 2nd Prize of Leir Foundation Grant in May 2016 (with Cesar Bandera and Ellen Thomas)

 - The 2nd Prize of Leir Foundation Grant in May 2015 (with Cesar Bandera)

 - The 1st Prize of Leir Foundation Grant in May 2014 (with Ellen Thomas, and as one of the two First Prizes)